Reading Diagnostic Laboratory Blood Tests For Female Hormonal Health

 Have you ever wondered how accurate those blood tests your medical doctor uses to determine your health status are?
 Do you have an interest in learning what those values mean regarding your own health?
 This course is designed to highlight the accuracy and precision of the most common blood tests that are routinely completed at your GP’s office.
 Bev Maya, a trained medical herbalist, will review a basic hematological panel, provide “optimum” value for each blood parameter, and empower you by teaching you to understand these values so you can track your own health status.
 She will also inform you of the appropriate tests to ask for while in your GP’s office that will help you and your physician to fully understand these values.

-How to interpret blood results related to fertility treatments
+- How to interpret blood results related to fertility

 Welcome to your course!
 Meet Bev and she’ll give you a brief overview of what you’re about to learn!